 Some hunters enjoy hound hunting for its exciting and adventurous nature.
 Other hunters enjoy raising and training hunting or tracking dogs.
 Some areas also have professionals who provide their dogs as an on call service.

+Before deciding to hunt with dogs, it’s important to understand the rules.
+Most states ban the practice outright, while others require hunters to keep animals on a leash.
 Here is a resource detailing various federal and state laws around hunting dogs.
 Generally, southern states allow dog hunting, but some individual counties have bans or other legislation regarding the practice.